 A systematic approach to phonics begins with our youngest of children in FS1, where daily, quality phonics is taught using the Letters and Sounds Programme.
 Phase one allows the pupils to develop an awareness of the sounds they hear around them.
-We ensure that all seven aspects of phase one are secure before teaching initial phonemes in phase two.
+We ensure that all seven aspects of phase one are secure before teaching initial phonemes through the Floppy Phonics Programme.

 By the end of FS2, pupils should be able to: